-Reteti is the first community owned and run elephant sanctuary in Kenya.
+Reteti is the first community owned and run elephant sanctuary in Africa.

 The sanctuary is in Namunyak Wildlife Conservancy in Samburu County, northern Kenya.
 This area used to be heavily poached and degraded due to instability in the region.
 Now, with the help of Northern Rangelands Trust, they have become a self-governed community conservancy which is working to protect its natural resources in order to create stability, employment and revenue.